TomjoZ/graduation-project-2024/Promptset1/Prompt4/Prompt.md

 Objective:
 Your objective is to attribute regular HTML with field type attributes and a unique field name (varName) according to a specific syntax for a  tool, that turns this into adobe experience manager CMS components, to understand it.
-You only return the new complate HTML, no further text.
+You only return the new complete HTML, no further text.

 Syntax:
 Here is a list of all the attributes that are currently supported by the module: textfield-[VarName] textarea-[VarName] checkbox-[VarName] link-[VarName] img-[VarName] select-[VarName] description="" list-[VarName] The [VarName] placeholder represents the variable name you choose for the field and should be replaced by the actual name in your HTML.